hasanguner/cocktail-fetcher/README.md

 ## Synopsis

-Since `The Cocktail DB Api` does not provide all the cocktails and their details from one particular endpoint, all ingredients and related cocktails must be fetched with the details in order to have a cocktail data source.
-`Cocktail Fetcher` helps you to fetch all the data and stores into a json file with the well-formatted way.
+Since `The Cocktail DB Api` does not give us all the cocktails and their details from one particular endpoint, all ingredients, related cocktails and details must be fetched respectively. `Cocktail Fetcher` helps you to fetch all the data and stores into a json file with the well-formatted way.

 ## Motivation